jhoejbjerre/otp-access-demo/README.md

 ## ✅ Features

 - **6-digit numeric OTP generation**
-  User-friendly and easy to input manually.
+  Generates simple 6-digit numeric codes that are easy to communicate and transfer via e.g., SMS, email, or verbally.
 Ensures uniqueness per request.

 - **OTP validity of 10 minutes**
   Enforces temporary and time-limited access for enhanced security.